 Looking east from Coledale Hause.
 The pointed peaks are Causey Pike (right) and Outerside (left).

 The summit of Whiteless Pike, height 660 metres (2165 feet).
+The Coledale Horseshoe can be completed without visiting Whiteless Pike.

 The strong winds blowing over Whiteless Edge momentarily clear the mist to reveal Crummock Water and Mellbreak.
 Loweswater is also visible in the distance on the right.

 The summit of Wandope, height 772 metres (2533 feet).
+The Coledale Horseshoe can be completed without visiting Wandope.

-The Lake District Herdwick sheep
+The Lake District Herdwick Sheep

 The Herdwick breed of sheep is one of the toughest in the UK and is perfectly adapted to a harsh life on the high fells of the Lake District.